 “I look at my life in chapters – and each chapter has its highs and lows,” Graeme Park explains.

-But wherever Park goes, there’s always one chapter he’s asked about most: The time he spun records at the greatest party that there ever was.
+Still, wherever Park goes, there’s always one chapter he’s asked about most: The time he spun records at the greatest party on Earth.

 “The Hacienda chapter was incredible,” Park tells us.